nicoPuegher/puzzle-game/README.md

 # JavaScript Puzzle Game

-### This is a fully responsive javascript game where you can play with an image or numbers.
+### This is a fully responsive JavaScript game where you can play with an image or numbers.

 <br />

+## Note

+This project is also built in ReactJS and can be found here: [ReactJS Puzzle Game](https://github.com/nicoPuegher/puzzle-game-react)

 ## Table of contents